 There are several new battery technologies that are based on lead acid.
 These include lead crystal batteries, lead carbon batteries, super capacitor batteries, and many others based on lead plates with sulfuric acid electrolyte.
-A lot of these batteries have very similar claims, “Greater cycle life”, “ability to discharge down to 0 volts”, “no degradation from partial charging”.
-Which have traditionally been the downsides of lead acid batteries.
+A lot of these batteries have very similar claims, “Greater cycle life”, “ability to discharge down to 0 volts”, “no degradation from partial charging”, which have traditionally been the downsides of lead acid batteries.

-Based on AGM batteries, but have some additives to the electrolyte that are designed to reduce sulfating of the plates and increase the batteries service life.
+These are based on AGM batteries, but have some additives to the electrolyte that are designed to reduce sulfating of the plates and increase the batteries service life.
 This technology has been around since the 1980s, but is yet to see mainstream adoption despite appearing to be better in every way.

-Ultra Battery is a type of lead carbon super-capacitor battery that has a separate negative electrode made from carbon, this is meant to give the battery superior performance with extremely high current draws.
-It was originally designed as a battery technology for electric hybrid vehicles.
-Where it needed to operate at traditional car voltages of 14.4 volts, discharge a lot of current even when only partially charged, and sit for long periods of time at a partial state of charge without degrading.
+An Ultra Battery is a type of lead carbon super-capacitor battery that has a separate negative electrode made from carbon, which is meant to give the battery superior performance with extremely high current draws.
+It was originally designed as a battery technology for electric hybrid vehicles, where it needed to operate at traditional car voltages of 14.4 volts, discharge a lot of current even when only partially charged, and sit for long periods of time at a partial state of charge without degrading.
 Initial testing of the batteries appeared to be positive, but they are yet to see much adoption.
 They have had some usage as grid-tied storage to smooth out power requirements power grids, however it seems most of these have since been replaced with lithium iron phosphate.